-Inclusion, Diversity, Equity, and Align (IDEA) Committee Members
+Inclusion, Diversity, Equity, Aligned (IDEA) Committee Members

 Ausherman Family Foundation’s newest advisory committee members are dedicated to expanding the reach of the foundation and building a more inclusive Frederick Community.